thruthesky/fireflow/README.md

 ## Firestore Indexes

 - We don't use any of the security rules from FF.
 Instead, we defined our own Firestore security rules.

+# Coding guideline

+- Don't update one document twice on a backend trigger.

 # 시스템 설정